 Rule 5009 – Procedure for Declaring a Lien Satisfied in Chapter 12 and 13 Cases

 In an interesting development, under Amended Rule 5009, a debtor in a Chapter 12 or 13 case may request via motion that the Court enter an order declaring that a secured claim has been satisfied and that the lien has been released under the terms of a confirmed plan.
 The motion may be made at any time during the bankruptcy case, as long as the appropriate conditions have been met.

-The above amendments will be effective as of December 1, 2017, absent a further act of Congress.
-Many facets of the Bankruptcy Rules will be altered in fundamental ways.
-Deadlines will be shortened and procedures modified such that unwary creditors may find their claims and interests impaired or lost.
+The above amendments were effective on December 1, 2017.
+Many facets of the Bankruptcy Rules have been altered in fundamental ways.
+Deadlines have been shortened and procedures modified such that unwary creditors may find their claims and interests impaired or lost.
 Creditors can be proactive to protect their claims by consulting with experienced bankruptcy counsel to review the creditor’s practices and integrate the amendments into the creditor’s procedures.